nginxinc/nginx-gateway-fabric/docs/content/architecture.md

+---
+title: "Architecture"
+description: "Learn about the architecture and design principles of NGINX Gateway Fabric."
+weight: 100
+toc: true
+docs: "DOCS-000"
+---

 # Architecture

-This document provides an overview of the architecture and design principles of the NGINX Gateway Fabric.
-The target audience includes the following groups:
+The target audience of this architecture document includes the following groups:

 - *Cluster Operators* who would like to know how the software works and also better understand how it can fail.
 - *Developers* who would like to [contribute][contribute] to the project.